codibre/js-tuple/libs/js-tuple/README.md

 ## Limitations

-- **Primitive Caching**: Wrapper objects for primitives are cached with strong references (may accumulate memory usage in very dynamic scenarios)
+- **Primitive Caching**: Wrapper objects for primitives are cached with strong references (may accumulate memory usage in very dynamic scenarios).
+This is not a problema for **NestedMap** and **NestedSet**, as they don't use the tuple strategy to control array keys, but a nested one.
 - **Object Identity**: Objects are compared by reference, not deep equality
 - **Modern Environments**: Requires WeakRef and FinalizationRegistry support (Node.js 14.6+, modern browsers)